lkorth/auto-fi/README.md

 reporting and analytics to collect non-identifiable information to make the app better.
-All traffic over Auto Fi's VPN is never logged, recorded or collected, it is encrypted per-device using a uniquely generated encryption key that never leaves the device and transmitted from the device to the VPN server where it then continue to it's destination over the Internet.
+All traffic over Auto Fi's VPN is never logged, recorded or collected, it is encrypted per-device using a uniquely generated encryption key that never leaves the device and transmitted from the device to the VPN server where it then continues to it's destination over the Internet.

 ## Disclaimer